 If you start low calorie and fat loss slows down, where will you go from there?

-More training, more cardio, and even less food will leave you feeling rubbish and looking worse.
+This will leave you feeling rubbish and also, looking worse.
 Start at a reasonable calorie intake and you can work from there.
-Start too low and you risk hitting a sticking point way sooner than if your calories were higher to begin with, you will also lack the energy to train as hard as you need to and overall wellbeing will suffer.
+Start too low and you risk hitting a sticking point way sooner than if your calories were higher to begin with, you will also lack the energy to train as hard as you need to and your overall health will suffer.

 One side effect of dropping your calories too low?